danielr-tech/EarthquakeProject/en/step_2.md

 Objects in the real world have properties.
 For example, a country has a **population**, an **area** and a **flag**; a planet has a **size**, a **colour** and a **path around the sun**.

-Many objects, along with their most definitive properties, are built in to the Wolfram Language.
+Many objects, along with the properties which define them, are built in to the Wolfram Language.
 Such built-in objects are called **entities**, and can be identified by their yellow boxes with orange borders:

 ![Random country entities](images/RandomEntities.png)